whitneyshine/Election_Analysis/README.md

 # Election_Analysis<br><br>

 In this module challenge, I have been asked to help in with the election analysis for the State of Colorado and their respected Election Commission.
-I will be using Python to assist the confirmation, analysis, and audit of election results. <br><br>
+I will be using Python Code through Visual Code Studio to assist the confirmation, analysis, and audit of election results. <br><br>

 **Overview of Election Audit**<br><br>